Advice > Consulting

 Notice how the second example goes straight to the point and only gives the necessary information.
 A lot of candidates fail to do that in PEI questions, which results in their interviewer asking them to speed up and go to the core of the story.

-3.6 Tip #6: focus on YOU
+3.6 Focus on YOU

-3.7 Tip #7: give numbers where possible
+3.7 Give numbers where possible

-This might be harder to do if you’re a graduate hire and you don’t have that work experience, but you should still try to include some numbers if possible.
+This might be harder to do if you’re a graduate hire and you don’t have work experience, but you should still try to include some numbers if possible.

-3.8 #Tip 8: pitch your story in 30 seconds
+3.8 Pitch your story in 30 seconds

 You’ll have several stories to choose from, so choosing the right one to answer the question is crucial.
 One way of making sure that you don’t pick the wrong story is to pitch a summary of it to the interviewer before you embark on telling it.

-4. Example answer
+4. McKinsey PEI example answer

 To illustrate the framework and tips that we’ve discussed above, we’ve laid out an example answer to one of the real PEI questions that we found on Glassdoor.